If you’ve asked yourself why does my dog flip his bed over, the most common reasons for this behavior are:

 - It doesn’t contain any stuffing (your pup won’t be tempted to chew on it).

 - It helps keep your dog at a comfortable temperature.

-However, if you’re looking for a cheaper solution, I’m happy to say that you can also make an elevated doggy bed at home for $10 – $15!
+However, if you’re looking for a cheaper solution, I’m happy to say that you can also get an elevated doggy bed on Amazon for $25 – $35!

 Why Does My Dog Flip His Bed Over?
 Learned Behavior

 Dogs are creatures of habit, so flipping the bed could be a learned behavior that you’re only now noticing.

 Your pup may have started flipping the bed out of boredom, which may have caused this to become a regular habit.

 If you let your dog roam around the house while you’re at work, I’m willing to bet that that’s when the habit started.